 What happens after I submit my application?

-We carefully review all applications that fulfil necessary suitability such as the right to work and language requirements.
-The panel will usually shortlist up to 5 candidates.
-We will reach out to candidates to inform them that they have been shortlisted for the interview and arrange a suitable time and place for the interview with the panel.
-We will send detailed instructions on how to prepare for the interview.
+We carefully review completed applications that fulfil necessary suitability criteria such as the right to work and language requirements.
+We usually shortlists 5 candidates who are invited to the interview.
+We will email shortlisted candidates to arrange a suitable time and place for the interview with the interview panel.
+We will send detailed instructions on what to expect and how to prepare for the interview.

-If you haven’t heard from us within two weeks after the application deadline, this means your application has unfortunately not been successful.
+If you haven’t heard from us within two weeks after the application deadline has passed, this means your application was not successful.

 Will I receive feedback on my application?

-Due to the high volume of applications we receive, we are unfortunately not able to provide individual feedback on your application.
-However, if you are shortlisted and invited to interview, we will be happy to provide feedback.
-This will include feedback on your application and/or interview, as well as an explanation of our decision-making process.
-We aim to ensure that candidates who progress through the selection stages receive constructive and meaningful feedback to support their future job search.
+Due to the high volume of applications we receive, we are unfortunately unable to provide individual feedback on your application.
+However, if you are shortlisted and invited to the interview, we will be happy to provide feedback.
+This will include feedback on your application and the interview.
+We aim to ensure that candidates who progress through the selection stages receive constructive feedback to support their future job search.